To download all the Frameworks, click here.

 8.31 Where we are not fully satisfied with information provided but would require the body to make only minor adjustments – e.g. a slight amendment of an arrangement – we will require confirmation, which we shall verify, that the adjustment has been made before the licence is issued, rather than impose a condition upon the licence.
 Conditions will only be imposed where they are needed to safeguard Client interests and where the issue is such that it must be formally recognised within the licence terms.

-8.32 We will notify all applicants of our licence determination within 90 days of receiving a complete application.
+8.32 We will notify all applicants of our licence determination within 90 days of receiving a complete application (and including the payment of all associated fees).

 8.33 The CLC will determine one of the following: